Postdoctoral Fellowship

 Primary Emphases (Required)

-- Specific areas of clinical competence (e.g. working with student-athletes, body image/eating disorders, sexual assault/relationship violence)
+• Specific Areas of Clinical Competence (e.g., body image/eating disorders, sexual assault/relationship violence)

-Post-docs are welcome to work with the Assistant Director, Training to develop a Secondary Emphasis not listed.
+Post-docs are welcome to work with the Associate Director, Training to develop a Secondary Emphasis not listed.

 Supplementary Training Experiences

-Our supervisory/training structure consists of the Assistant Director, Training (who also serves as the Director of the Doctoral Internship Program), Individual Supervisors, and Group Therapy Supervisors.
-The Assistant Director, Training, is responsible for developing training goals, overall program development and implementation, and the coordination and general supervision of post-doctoral activities.
-The Assistant Director maintains a close and active working relationship with post-docs on a regular basis.
+Our supervisory/training structure consists of the Associate Director, Training (who also serves as the Director of the Doctoral Internship Program), Individual Supervisors, and Group Therapy Supervisors.
+The Associate Director, Training, is responsible for developing training goals, overall program development and implementation, and the coordination and general supervision of post-doctoral activities.
+The Associate Director maintains a close and active working relationship with post-docs on a regular basis.
 Supervisors are responsible for monitoring, supervising, and collaborating with the post-docs in each of their specific activities (e.g., individual counseling/psychotherapy, urgent evaluation/follow-up/stabilization, consultation/collaboration activities, etc.).
-The Assistant Director, Training and supervisors meet periodically to discuss post-doc progress.
-In addition, CAPS has a Training Committee that meets bi-weekly/weekly for an hour to discuss training issues more broadly.
-The Training Committee acts in an advisory capacity to the Assistant Director, Training with respect to the externship, doctoral internship and post-doctoral programs.
+The Associate Director, Training and supervisors meet periodically to discuss post-doc progress.
+In addition, CAPS has a Training Committee that meets weekly for an hour to discuss training issues more broadly.
+The Training Committee acts in an advisory capacity to the Associate Director, Training with respect to the externship, doctoral internship and post-doctoral programs.

 Post-doctoral fellows are assisted in developing at least a minimal level of proficiency in each of their areas through the training experiences described below.
-Progress in achieving proficiency is rated on a quarterly basis to be compliant with post-doctoral requirements for licensure in the Commonwealth of Pennsylvania.
+Progress in achieving proficiency is rated on a quarterly basis to be compliant with supervised experience requirements for licensure in the Commonwealth of Pennsylvania.
 To successfully complete the program, post-docs must be able to perform relevant skills in each area without supervision by the end of the fellowship.
-This translates to an overall minimum rating of 4 out of 5 on each of their performance evaluations in required areas by the end of the training year.
+This translates to an overall minimum rating of 3 out of 4 on each of their performance evaluations in required areas by the end of the training year.

 Primary Emphasis